 For some, the falling snow and blistering winds mean it’s time to hang up their running shoes for the season.
 It’s time to switch gears, literally, to skis, snowboards, snowshoes and whatever else they might enjoy doing on snow and ice.
 For those who like to stick to their favourite activities all year round we’ve got you covered.
 Whether it’s swapping your road bike for a fat bike, or running straight through winter, we’ve got the apparel to get you through the cold.
 Here’s our list of the best winter running jackets.

 Winter running is less about style and more about surviving the cold.
 The best approach is to go for layers so that you can dress up or down depending on the elements.
 Pair your winter running jacket with a good pair of running tights and a comfortable pair of winter running shoes for performance in the coldest and wettest conditions.

 1. Best Overall Winter Running Jacket

 The Atom LT Hoody by Arc'teryx is our best overall pick for a winter running jacket because it's got everything a runner would need.
 As a midlayer, it's one of the most versatile items in your wardrobe, and this one is insulated, moisture-wicking and breathable thanks to the Polartec Power Grid.
 Its lightweight fabric and technical fit give you everything you want in a running jacket.

 2. Best Waterproof Winter Running Jacket

 When the snow starts to fall and freezing rain is in the forecast, you'll want a jacket that can keep you dry.
-Enter the Bonatti/Lighting Race Waterproof Jackets by Salomon.
-They feature AdvancedSkin Dry fabric with fully taped seams and 10K/10K protection that will keep the jacket waterproof and breathable and stop you from overheating.
-Layer with a warm breathable fleece and you'll be ready to run through the coldest winter months.
+Enter the Flight FUTURELIGHT Jacket by The North Face.
+FUTURELIGHT is the latest technology from the outdoor apparel giants, and along with GORE-TEX, is the most durable, waterproof material around.
+The breathable polyester tricot backer keeps the heat in and lets excess moisture escape, so you'll be ready to run through the coldest winter months.